tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 Use the slideshow to go over the course agenda and timeline.
 (Slides 10–13)

-* **Weeks 1–2:** Students will be introduced to the world of FinTech and the current financial landscape.
+* **Week 1:** Students will be introduced to the world of FinTech and the current financial landscape.

-* **Weeks 3–7:** While useful and easy to grasp, Excel is limited in its technical capabilities compared to a full-fledged programming language like Python.
-This is why, over the next several weeks, students will learn the basics of Python as well as how to use additional libraries and tools such as Pandas, APIs, Plotly, and SQL databases, all within the context of financial analysis.
+* **Weeks 2–7:** Students will learn the basics of Python and how to use additional libraries and tools such as Pandas, APIs, Plotly, and SQL databases, in the context of financial analysis.

 * **Weeks 8–9** Students are tasked with their first project.